swaptacular/swpt_accounts/protocol.rst

    generated ``deadline`` for the prepared transfer MUST NOT be later than this message's timestamp (the ``ts`` field) plus this number of seconds.
 This MUST be a non-negative number.
-If the client does want the deadline for the transfer to be shorter that normal, this field should be set to some huge number.
+If the client does not want the deadline for the transfer to be shorter that normal, this field should be set to some huge number.

 ts : date-time
    The moment at which this message was sent (the message's